 If you’re spending money on a Google Ads agency, you have every right to ensure that you’re getting what you pay for: RESULTS.

 So how are you supposed to know if your PPC agency is actively and intelligently working on your account without getting so involved that you might as well do it yourself?

 So without further ado, here are the top ways to tell if your Google Ads agency sucks.

 Empty Change History

 This comes as a surprise to some, but Google Ads keeps track of every single change that is made to your account.
-Not only is this the easiest way to check if your agency is doing their job, but it’s also the most important.
-If the change logs are barren, this is a huge red flag.
+Not only is this the easiest way to check if your agency is doing its job, but it’s also the most important.
+If the changelogs are barren, this is a huge red flag.

 Reporting on Worthless Metrics

 Unless you hired your agency to vaguely promote “brand awareness”, what you really care about is the return on the income of your ads.